SMART-Dal/FECoM/fecom/patching/README.md

 # Energy Consumption Measurement Framework - Patching Module

-The Patching module, included in the "tool" directory of the replication package, serves as the foundation of our framework, providing two types of patching scripts: one for the method level and another for the project level.
+The Patching module, included in the "fecom" directory of the replication package, serves as the foundation of our framework, providing two types of patching scripts: one for the method level and another for the project level.
 Both are integrated into the "repo-patching" program.
 This module enables users to provide Python scripts and specify target frameworks as inputs for energy measurement, allowing precise energy measurement at both the method and project levels.

 ## Usage